What does the 3D Tiles Processing Engine do?

 Input data georeference

-If there no geo-reference is found, the 3D Tiles Processing Engine processes the dataset without a reference.
+If no georeference is available, the 3D Tiles Processing Engine processes the dataset without a reference.

 Running the 3D Tiles Processing Engine from the command line